erictepper/mines/README.md

 **Version 0.5:** Game timer added.

-**Version 0.6:** It is now optional to have all bombs revealed upon a loss.
-If all bombs are revealed, it will no longer be possible to reset the game.
+**Version 0.6:** It is now optional to have all mines revealed upon a loss.
+If all mines are revealed, it will no longer be possible to reset the game.
 * **0.6.1:** Fixed bug where relocateMine will sometimes relocate a mine back to the same spot.